wmvsilva/cs5100-hw2-pacman/README.md

 ## Compilation Instructions
 This can be compiled as a standard Maven project in any IDE.

-To run the DFS PacMan with random ghosts, run MainDFS.java.

-To run the A* PacMan with random ghosts, run MainAStar.java.
+To run the MiniMax PacMan with random ghosts, run MainMiniMax.java.

 ## Complexity
 ```